 Figure out your debt

-Pay more on your debt than just the monthly interest.
-Focus on paying the principal amount as quickly as you can.
-You would be amazed at what a big difference it makes.
+Put more toward your debt than just the monthly interest payment.
+Focus on paying the principal amount as quickly as you can, and the results will amaze you.

 Create a spending plan

 If you don’t tell your money what to do, it tells you what to do.

 Building savings is an important part of your plan.
 Develop savings habits one day at a time by starting small.
 Having $1,000 in a savings account is a good initial goal.
 Without an emergency fund, you could be forced into debt and high-interest credit cards, so this is a step you don’t want to skip.

 From there, work toward building a three-month emergency fund.
 Once you reach that goal, go for a six-month emergency fund.
 Saving money is like climbing a mountain — one step at a time.

 Looking for tools to help you save?
 Check out Round Up to Savings, which uses your everyday purchases to automatically build a savings account.
 Our Bonus Saver accounts reward you for sticking to your plan.

 The exercise of working on a budget almost always brings up an important question.
 Are there ways I can make more money or spend less?